rahadiangg/demo-istio/README.md

 PRODUCT_URI=http://localhost/products
 REVIEW_URI=http://localhost/reviews
 ```
+## Port

+For `dashboard-svc` will working on port 3000 and both of backend working on port 8000
 ## Simulate canary / AB testing

 To simulate canary or AB testing deployment you can use `review-svc`.
 There is 3 version for `review-svc` such as: